hsf-training/hsf-training-cpp-webpage/_episodes/06-functions.md

 objectives:
 - "Know about ordinary C++ functions."
 - "Know about references and const references."
-- "Know about RVO and structured bindings."
+- "Be aware of return value optimization and structured bindings."
 keypoints:
 - "Const references avoid the cost of the copy for input arguments."
 - "You should not be afraid any more of returning big results."
+- "You should not be afraid any more of returning a bunch of results."
 ---

 {% include links.md %}